 - Tooth-colored (white) fillings – composite resin (white) fillings are less durable than metal fillings but can match the color of your teeth and can form strong seals at the edges of the drill site.
 This also means that cavities don’t have to be drilled as much at the edges because white fillings can seal the gap, meaning a more healthy tooth remains after the procedure.
 White fillings are not significantly more expensive than metal fillings and are especially desirable for drilled cavities on front teeth.
 Last, white fillings

-Taking Care of Teeth After Dental Fillings
+Taking Care of Teeth After Dental Fillings in Aspen

 After getting a filling, what you can eat depends on the type of filling and the treatment.
 Some white fillings can be hardened during the procedure with a special light, meaning you are free to eat and drink as soon as right after the procedure.
 On the other hand, metal fillings require extra time to harden and become fully strengthened.
 You will want to consult us on the best way to treat your newly filled tooth right after the treatment.